Ikhsan Fandi: Senior

-HIkhsan was called up to the national team for the friendly against Hong Kong and the 2019 Asian Cup Qualifiers against Turkmenistan on 31 August and 5 September respectively.
+Ikhsan was called up to the national team for the friendly against Hong Kong and the 2019 AFC Asian Cup qualifiers against Turkmenistan on 31 August and 5 September respectively.
 He made his debut against Hong Kong after coming on for Khairul Amri in the 71st minute.
 He scored his first international goal while winning his fifth cap on 7 September 2018 in an international friendly against Mauritius.
 He scored his second goal in the following game, helping Singapore to a 2–0 win over Fiji in a friendly match.
 He notched his third goal in his eighth cap against Cambodia.

-Ikhsan made his AFF Championship debut in the 2018 campaign on 9 November, with a 1–0 win over Indonesia.
-He scored his first competitive goals for Singapore in a 6-1 demolition of Timor-Leste in the 2018 AFF Championship, getting on the score sheet twice.
+Ikhsan made his AFF Championship debut in the 2018 tournament on 9 November, with a 1–0 win over Indonesia.
+He scored his first competitive goals for Singapore in a 6–1 demolition of Timor-Leste in the 2018 AFF Championship, getting on the score sheet twice.
 He notched his eighth goal for Singapore in only his eighteenth cap when he scored in a 2–1 win over Yemen in a 2022 FIFA World Cup qualification match.

 Ikhsan received a call up to the national team for a friendly against Afghanistan and the 2022 FIFA World Cup qualification matches held in Riyadh against Palestine, Uzbekistan, and Saudi Arabia along with brothers, Irfan and Ilhan.
-This was the first time all three brothers of were called up but due to a knee injury he sustained during pre season, Ikhsan ended up withdrawing from the national team with no further replacements.
+This was the first time all three brothers were called up but due to a knee injury he sustained during pre-season, Ikhsan ended up withdrawing from the national team with no further replacements.

 On 25 December 2021, in the second leg of the 2020 AFF Championship semi-final match against Indonesia, Ikhsan played in goal in the 119th minute after goalkeeper Hassan Sunny was sent off.
-By this point, Singapore was down to eight-men.
-Ikhsan saved a free kick and did not concede as the match ended 4–2 after extra time.
+By this point, Singapore was down to eight men.
+Ikhsan saved a free kick and did not concede as the match ended 4–2 after extra time, where he also gained nationwide fame for his heroic performance playing as a goalkeeper.